 Apparently influenced by watching the unofficial 1906 Athens games, the Royal Family requested that the marathon start at Windsor Castle.
 The race set off from the private East Terrace, possibly so that the royal children could witness its start, but more likely to enable the crowd to be controlled.

 At 2.33pm on the 24th July, the race began, with the Princess of Wales pressing an electric button to give the signal for the pistol to be fired.
 55 runners from 16 countries set off through the Sovereign’s Gate, down the High Street and across to Eton.

-This photograph comes from the Kathleen Naylor collection and shows the start of the 1908 Marathon race, with the runners coming through the Castle Gate.
+This photograph comes from the Kathleen Naylor collection and shows the start of one of the Polytechnic Marathons, which were run annually following the success of the 1908, with the runners coming through the Castle Gate.
 Kathleen’s father, Fred, was a lay clerk at the Chapel for over 60 years from 1895 to 1957, and these photographs form part of the collection of records covering his life and those of his children at St George’s and the many events in and around the Castle that they witnessed.

 Eventually, with the crowd cheering on, Dorando was half carried over the finish line, winning the race with a time of 2 hours, 54 minutes, 46 seconds.
 Johnny Hayes finished half a minute later at 2 hours, 55 minutes, 18 seconds.

 As a consequence of the assistance he had received, after crossing the line Dorando was disqualified and the medal went instead to Hayes.
 Yet many felt that Dorando was the true winner, with his heroic determination to finish.
 The next day, Queen Alexandra awarded him a gilded cup in recognition of his achievement.